MehranSangrasi/Sign-Language-Detection/README.md

 ## To run
 Go to Code Folder.
-It contains final application 😊.
+It contains final application in python.

 ## Introduction